 Ultraviolet light has a wavelength of 200 – 400 nanometres (nm).
 UV light is very adaptable and can be used for disinfecting water, deactivating harmful microorganisms in other liquids, treating surfaces, and in disinfection of air.
 The UVC radiation which is most strong at the wavelength of 254 nm, reaches the microorganisms and physically interacts with their DNA.
 By changing the DNA the cell division of the microorganism is interrupted – it can no longer split and reproduce and so it loses its pathogenic capabilities.
 With UV disinfection technology it is possible to destroy more than 99.99% of all pathogens within seconds, without the addition of chemicals such as Chlorine or Bromine, without harmful side effects.
 Compared to these it is inexpensively, highly efficiently and very reliable.

 How UV disinfection works with liquids?

-If you would like to discuss about UV disinfection, how it works and anything more about our UV product range, feel free to drop us an email, give us a call or post us a letter.
+If you would like to discuss about UV disinfection, how it works and anything more about our UV product range, feel free to drop us an email or give us a call.